-Sharpen your fundamental skills and technique in summer 2019 at one of New York's top Nike Boys Basketball Camps.
-PU Head Men's Basketball Coach Matt Healing and staff will direct three separate sessions to help you to hone in on your overall game, including a brand new Shooting Camp!
+Sharpen your fundamental skills and technique at one of New York's top Nike Boys Basketball Camps in summer 2023.
+Pace University Head Men's Basketball Coach Matt Healing and staff will help you to hone in on your overall game!

 - Unique camp experience on the 200-acre college campus, located just outside of NYC

 - A packed daily schedule filled with collegiate-style stations, drills, and fun games

 - Receive a Nike Basketball Camp t-shirt and other prizes!

 Matt Healing recently completed his seventh and most successful season as the head coach of Pace University Men's Basketball in 2021-22.
 Healing has revitalized the program during his tenure, leading the Setters to their first ever Northeast-10 Conference Regular Season Championship and back to the NCAA Tournament.
 Healing was nominated for HoopDirt.com NCAA Division II National Coach of the Year in 2020 and 2022.View Matt's Bio ⟩

 After a year hiatus due to the COVID-19 pandemic, the 2021-22 season proved to be a record-breaking one for the Setters.
 The Blue and Gold achieved their best record (20-10) in two decades, culminating in a selection to the Division II NCAA Tournament as the No. 5 seed in the East Region.
 Healing would lead Pace to its second ever NCAA Tournament victory defeating fourth-seeded, Dominican, 77-64, before falling to top-seeded Bentley in overtime in the East Regional semifinal.
 The tournament bid was earned after the Setters won the Northeast-10 Southwest Division Championship, going 14-5 in league and climbing to as high as No. 3 in the D2SIDA East Regional Poll.